DeclanChidlow/vale.rocks/src/posts/the-implementation-of-this-site.md

 ### Search

-My entire site is [fully indexed and searchable](/search).
-This is achieved using [Pagefind](https://pagefind.app).
-Each page includes well-defined metadata that permits further filtering and exclusion from results as necessary, which is excellent for being able to narrow down a result.
+My entire site is fully searchable over on my [search page](/search) thanks to the wonderful [Pagefind](https://pagefind.app).
+Each page on my site includes well-defined metadata that permits further filtering and exclusion from results as necessary, which is excellent for being able to narrow down a result.

+As Pagefind is implemented client-side as a script, I've taken inspiration from [David Bushell's site](https://dbushell.com/2024/11/21/static-search-page-find) and implemented a fallback that does a site-specific search with Google should JavaScript be unavailable.
+I'd have preferred a better, more privacy-adhering, search engine, but unfortunately none provided results as good as Google.

 ### IndieWeb